Nate Ilaoa: Philadelphia Eagles

-Ilaoa was drafted 236th overall in the 2007 NFL Draft by the Philadelphia Eagles.
+Ilaoa was selected 236th overall in the 2007 NFL draft by the Philadelphia Eagles.
 On July 22, 2007, Ilaoa agreed to a four-year contract with the Eagles.
-He was cut by the Eagles on September 1, 2007.
+He was cut by the Eagles on September 1.

 Columbus Destroyers

 In 2008, Ilaoa played with the Columbus Destroyers of the Arena Football League.
 However, he was eventually sidelined by a shoulder injury.
 At the end of that season, the Arena Football League ceased operations.